Contents

 Note that if Ignition Edge is being used, the tag provider will be named 'edge'.

 This tutorial will use the "default" Tag Provider.
-Expand 'All Providers' in the Tag Browser and select 'default'.With 'default' (or 'edge') selected, click the 'OPC' icon in the Tag Browser icon list:
+Expand 'All Providers' in the Tag Browser and select 'default'.Or for older Designer Tag Browser views.

 This will open a new window as shown below.
 If the OPC server and client were set up and configured properly, you should see something similar to the following: